ZT-715/1D-S-curve-motion/README.md

 The time results of **calculate_time_1d()** can generate a **csv** with all motion profile curves using **generate_curve_1d()**, and visualized with the Python script **Plot.py**.

+#### Requirements:
+1. GCC
+2. Python3 with Matplotlib and Pandas installed

 ## Flow chart:
 ![Flow Chart](./flowchart.png)